 \subsection{Decentralized Federated Learning}

-Decentralized federated learning (DFL) is yet another variant of FL that eliminates the need for a central server to aggregate models.
-Instead, each node trains its local model using its own data, requests model parameters from neighboring clients, and aggregates these with its local model \cite{lalitha2018fully,sun2022decentralized}. \textsc{Appfl} supports DFL by implementing a DFL node agent that inherits most functionalities of both an FL client and server, enabling it to train local models and handle requests from neighboring clients.
-In this case study we set up DFL experiments with six nodes, where each node has three neighbors, as shown in Figure~\ref{fig:dfl-topo}.
+Decentralized federated learning (DFL) is another FL variant that eliminates the need for a central server.
+Instead, each node trains its local model, requests model parameters from neighboring clients, and aggregates these with its local model \cite{lalitha2018fully}. \textsc{Appfl} supports DFL by implementing a DFL node agent that inherits functionalities of both an FL client and server, enabling it to train local models and handle requests from neighboring clients.
+This case study sets up DFL experiments with six nodes, where each node has three neighbors, as shown in Figure~\ref{fig:dfl-topo}.
 Each node holds a heterogeneously partitioned MNIST dataset with six to eight classes and trains the model for 20 epochs.
 During each epoch, the node updates its model for 100 steps with a batch size of 64 using the Adam optimizer with a learning rate of 0.001, then aggregates its local model with those of its three neighbors.
-The experiment is repeated five times with different random seeds.
+The experiment is repeated five times.
 Figure~\ref{fig:dfl-result} presents the average validation accuracy and its standard deviation on the MNIST validation set across the training process for the six DFL nodes.